 Guelph Sexuality Conference

 The Conference celebrated their 40th anniversary in 2018 and is recognized as Canada's leading, annual training and education forum for sexual health professionals.
-The 2019 Sexuality Conference will take place June 20-21, 2019 at the University of Guelph.
+The 2020 Sexuality Conference: "Come Together: Communities for Sexual Health" will take place June 18-19, 2020 at the University of Guelph.

 Contact us for more information!